aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Mon May 27 05:07:36 2024
+Last update: Tue May 28 05:07:10 2024

 ### Let's play! 🎮